project-chip/connectedhomeip/docs/silabs/unify/matter-bridge/readme_user.md

 `commission` in the CLI when running the bridge.
 The commission command may also be used for multi-fabric commissioning.

-The Unify Matter Bridge uses the "On Network" commissioning method.
-For now, there is no Bluetooth commissioning support.
+The Unify Matter Bridge now supports both "On Network" commissioning method and bluetooth commissioning.

+### On Network Commissioning

 The commissioning procedure requires use of a pairing code.
 This pairing code is written to the console when running the Matter Bridge.
 Look for something